jalonsogo/figma-conveyor/README.md

 For variant properties:
 - Use the exact variant option name (e.g., "online", "offline", "away")
 - For yes/no variants: Boolean-style values are automatically converted (true→yes, false→no)

+**Instance Swap Values:**
+For instance swap properties (e.g., Icon):
+- Use the component name exactly as it appears in Figma (case-insensitive)
+- The plugin searches the entire document for matching components
+- Perfect for swapping icons, avatars, illustrations, etc.

 See `example.csv` for a sample file.